jschnurr/kubernetes-the-hard-way-on-azure/infra/README.md

-# Install basic and docker pre-requisites
+# Install base script execution platform

 ## - Choose the running platform
 For Windows 10, there are 2 options: